 After model Demi Scott moved to London as a teenager and started hanging around friends with impeccable make-up skills, she began experimenting with dots and triangles around her eyes as well as other circus designs that didn’t require too much intricate detailing.
 “I think clowns have always been a distorted mirror into our own society, they’re the duality of man,” she explains.
 Though a longtime fan of the Joker (the main inspo behind her green hair) her favourite clowns are Pierrot and a Swiss clown named Dimitri who was prominent in the 60s.

 For make-up artist Elle Vatel, playing with different face painting techniques isn’t about impressing other people.
-It’s about expressing her true self.
-After experimenting with bold colours, she slowly began adding dots and lines before incorporating full blown clownish tropes into her make-up looks.
+It’s about expressing his true self.
+After experimenting with bold colours, he slowly began adding dots and lines before incorporating full blown clownish tropes into his make-up looks.
 “Make-up is about expressing yourself and the love for art, creating a community of honest individuals with influential love and creativity.”

 London-based hair salon owner Tuttii Fruittii has been clowning around with circus looks as long as they can remember.
 “It’s hard to put my finger on my biggest influences but you must check out Slava the clown, he’s a Russian performance artist clown who creates spectacular shows,” Tuttii says.
 “I find clowns extremely fascinating, for me the make-up and style is my language, mixing different patterns and fabrics that maybe people wouldn’t often put together!
 It’s everything I can relate to.”

 Everyday clown tears became British fashion student Ellie Connor-Phillips’ thing after various teenage eyeliner experiments.
 Upon leaving school she decided she was done trying to fit in and wanted a signature look that expressed her apathy.
 It borders on being both funny and scary.
 “That's what a lot of people want to be: ambiguous and exciting,” she says.